How to Grow Your LinkedIn Network

 What kind of content are you sharing?
 And is it helpful to the people you want to attract?

 Personable content is definitely more relatable, and will ensure you more eyeballs.
-Share information that is likely to be useful to your potential customers.
+Share information that is likely to be useful to your potential customers..

+Remember to remain authentic and share what actually matters to you.
 Because when you are true to yourself, people can tell.
-People can relate.
-And people are likely to buy into your idea.
+People can relate, and they are more likely to buy into your idea.

 What makes social media so special is that real time engagement.